 Each element of the theoretical framework is interrelated with the other two elements.
 In essence, TPACK is a framework for the synergistic integration of technology, pedagogy, and content, in context, for the purposes of learning design (Angeli & Valanides, 2009).
 “It highlights the interconnected nature of key dimensions of technology-enhanced learning, and in doing so provides a useful means for analyzing and self-reflecting upon teacher knowledge and practice” (Bower, 2017, p.
 23).

-This framework helps inform what I hope to understand in the proposed study investigate the relationship between pedagogical knowledge and content knowledge while also understanding how to best integrate AMT (technological knowledge) into the classroom and into the curriculum.
+This framework helps inform what I hope to understand in the proposed study, as I plan to investigate the relationship between pedagogical knowledge and content knowledge while also understanding how to best integrate AMT (technological knowledge) into the classroom and into the curriculum.
 TPACK is an appropriate framework for this study because, at its core, TPACK seeks to give structure and understanding to the synergy of the three types of knowledge within the context of adaptive math and mathematical learning.

 Drawing on the theoretical framework of teachers’ knowledge for technology integration, Technological Pedagogical Content Knowledge (TPACK), Koh (2019) describes what this framework means for mathematics.
 Technical pedagogical mathematical knowledge (TPMK) is what teachers use when crafting technology-integrated math lessons that have high cognitive engagement, are inquiry based, and help the learner use math reasoning in an authentic way to solve complex problems (Koh, 2018; Bu et al., 2010; Lim et al., 2016).
 Koh (2019) accepts the TPACK framework as providing “theoretical vocabulary to understand the different kinds of pedagogical considerations involved” (p.
 1209).
 A unique and developing construct within the TPACK framework, TPMK emphasizes teacher focus on mathematical content when choosing technology tools to best contribute to the targeted conceptual knowledge (Koh, 2019).